 Most of the time filing bankruptcy does not make your credit worse.
-Usually people have already missed payments or have been involved in a judgement or foreclosure proceeding prior to filing, which has already affected their credit.
+Usually, people have already missed payments or have been involved in a judgment or foreclosure proceeding before filing, which has already affected their credit.

 Your filing may appear on your credit report for 7-10 years.
-However it is unknown whether it will “hurt” your credit.
-In today’s economy, credit is an ever changing process.
-Lots of things impact your ability to obtain credit.
+However, it is unknown whether it will “hurt” your credit.
 You should check your credit report annually for accuracy.
 Make sure all debts listed on your bankruptcy show a zero balance.
 If not, you can dispute the entry to get it corrected.

 Most people can file again.
 Sometimes there are extra things that must be done.

-You can file together or as an individual.
-In some cases it is best or necessary to file both parties.
-In some cases it is possible to file only one spouse and protect the credit of the other spouse.
-This decision depends on whether the debts are in one name or both names and they type of debts.
+You can file together or as an individual depending on which alternative is best.
+In some cases, it is possible to file only one spouse and protect the credit of the other spouse.
+This decision depends on whether the debts are in one name or both names and the type of debts.

 Credit reports are very helpful.
 You are entitled to one free credit report each year.
 Go to www.annualcreditreport.com and request one from each agency.
 Be careful to use this website and not another one that may pop up.
 You still need to try to collect as many statements from as many creditors as you can.
 Credit reports may not list everything you owe.

 Yes.
 Bankruptcy does not always fit a client’s needs.
-There are many alternatives that may better serve a person’s needs.
-Some debts are better served by negotiating settlements, refinancing or in some cases the best choice may be to do nothing.
+Other alternatives may better serve your needs.
+Some debts are better served by negotiating settlements, refinancing or in some cases, the best choice may be to do nothing.
 All options will be explored fully during the consultation.